chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 ***
 ## Reproduce figures from scratch
-Note this takes several days or weeks, depending on the available resources.
+Note this can take several days, depending on the available resources.
 The following *R* scripts are stored in the folder `R/Run_optimisations`.

 ### 1. Run optimisations for *R*-based GSA methods *GOSeq*, *clusterProfiler*'s ORA, *PADOG*, and *clusterProfiler*'s GSEA in the following scripts:

 - **Run_task1_optimisations.R**: required for Figures 3 and S2,
 - **Run_task2_3_optimisations.R**: required for Figures 4, 5, S3, and S4,

-where tasks 1, 2, and 3 are the optimisation tasks based on which over-optimism is assessed.
+where tasks 1, 2, and 3 are the optimisation tasks based on which the potential for over-optimism is assessed.
 Both scripts source all required functions and preprocess the initial gene expression data sets internally.

 For the remaining, web-based applications *DAVID*, *GSEA*, and *GSEAPreranked*, the optimisations were performed in the corresponding web-based application (i.e., by hand).
 To generate the results figures from the manuscript, the optimisation results were therefore also transferred manually to the corresponding *R* scripts (`R/Code_figures`).
 See below for instructions on how to reproduce the optimisation results for the web-based applications.